E1Bos/VALocker/readme.md

 VaLocker provides a `user_settings.json` file in the data directory where you can customize certain aspects of the script.
 The configuration file allows you to:

-- Toggle minimizing to the tray
+- Toggle icon feature
+- Minimize on startup
+- Instalocking on startup
+- Enable safe mode on startup
-- Toggle minimizing on start
+- Alter safe mode strength on startup

 ## Contributing